By Sascha Neumeier • Jan 11, 2018

 At the beginning of this week we also performed detailed checks on PRTG installations running in the cloud and on premise after installing the latest OS patches.

 After all the checks and tests we have good news!
-Both PRTG in the cloud and on premise installations don’t show any recognizable loss of performance.
+Both the hosted version of PRTG and the on-premise installations don’t show any recognizable loss of performance.
 That means, PRTG in the cloud users can lean back and enjoy and admins using PRTG on premise should install the latest OS updates.

 Make Sure Your OS Is Up to Date